elgbar/Feudalism/Bugs.md

 Fixed:

++Zombies fly way too far if you spam hit them
++Zombie spawn without ID and Level
+++Cases:
+++A zombie spawned with none level and ID, the max health was 37.5 and it is spawning health was 16 (picture taken 2015-06-16_00.42.46.png)

++Zombie spawn with wrong armour
+++Cases:
++++full gold (with some enchantment) on a lvl 2 air air zombie (as of 11.05.15 ID 18)
-+No regeneration what-so-ever (added potions, and slow regeneration) +After removing a fixed spawn it  when using the "/seespawns true" will still show upcommand (fixed) +No alias for the PXP command (fixed)
++++Full Leather (with some enchantment) on a lvl 2 air air zombie (as of 19.05.15 ID 19) +No regeneration what-so-ever (added potions, and slow regeneration) +After removing a fixed spawn it  when using the "/seespawns true" will still show upcommand (fixed) +No alias for the PXP command (fixed)